Summary

 • provide information that can be used by us to deliver improvements in our services, systems, employees capabilities, and our complaint handling process.

-This policy provides guidance to our employees and those who wish to make a complaint on the key principles and concepts of our complaint management system.
+This Policy provides guidance to our employees and those who wish to make a complaint on the key principles and concepts of our complaint management system.

 Who needs to comply with this policy